liqingwen98/evo2/README.md

 For immediate use without installation, access Evo 2 through the [NVIDIA Hosted API](https://build.nvidia.com/arc/evo2-40b).
 You can deploy your own instance with the same API as the NVIDIA hosted service using NVIDIA NIM.
 See the [NVIDIA NIM](#nvidia-nim-for-evo-2) section below for configuration details.

 ### Prerequisites
 Evo 2 uses the [Vortex package for StripedHyena 2](https://github.com/Zymrael/vortex).
+See the [github](https://github.com/Zymrael/vortex) for alternatives if facing issues installing vortex from pypi.

 Before installing Evo 2, ensure you have:
 - Python >= 3.10, < 3.13
-- CUDA version of PyTorch >= 2.6.0 installed
+- CUDA version of PyTorch >= 2.5.0, =<2.6.1 installed
 - [transformer_engine[pytorch]](https://docs.nvidia.com/deeplearning/transformer-engine-releases/release-1.13/user-guide/installation.html) == 1.13.0, which requires the follow prerequisites
   - Linux x86_64
   - CUDA 12.0